 - Deed-in-Lieu – for qualifying clients who are unable to sell the home due to extenuating circumstances, a deed-in-lieu of foreclosure enables the client to convey all interest in the property to the Bank.

-To get started, simply follow the links provided.
+Simply follow the links provided.

 - A letter of instruction from Boston Private

 Please gather the appropriate financial documents as detailed within the letter above and complete the Borrower Financial Statement Worksheet, and mail to:

 Boston Private Bank & Trust Company; Collections Department: Ten Post Office Square; Boston, MA 02109.

 If you have questions or need further assistance, additional resources for homeowners can be found at www.hud.gov, or by calling the U.S. Department of Housing and Urban Development (HUD) at 800.569.4287.